pmurphy316/Week-16-Homework-Submission-File-Penetration-Testing-1/class_2_Week_16_Penetration_Testing_1_Homework_SubmissionFile.md

 #### Step 1: Google Dorking

-- Using Google, can you identify who the Chief Executive Officer of Altoro Mutual is:
+- Using Google, can you identify who the Chief Executive Officer of Altoro Mutual is: Karl Fitzgerald

 - How can this information be helpful to an attacker: